coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 - **_develop code to implement CDNs in solutions_**

+	Azure Content Delivery Network (CDN) is a global CDN solution for delivering high-bandwidth content.
+It can be hosted in Azure or any other location.
+With Azure CDN, you can cache static objects loaded from Azure Blob storage, a web application, or any publicly accessible web server, by using the closest point of presence (POP) server.
+Azure CDN can also accelerate dynamic content, which cannot be cached, by leveraging various network and routing optimizations.

+	Before you can create a CDN endpoint, you must have created at least one CDN profile, which can contain one or more CDN endpoints.
+To organize your CDN endpoints by internet domain, web application, or some other criteria, you can use multiple profiles.

 - **_configure cache and expiration policies for FrontDoor, CDNs, or Redis caches Store and retrieve data in Azure Redis cache_**

+	Front Door is a modern Content Delivery Network (CDN) with dynamic site acceleration and load balancing, it also supports caching behaviors just like any other CDN.
+Key features included with Front Door:
+	- Accelerated application performance by using split TCP-based anycast protocol.
+	- Intelligent health probe monitoring for backend resources.
+	- URL-path based routing for requests.
+	- Enables hosting of multiple websites for efficient application infrastructure.
+	- Cookie-based session affinity.
+	- SSL offloading and certificate management.
+	- Define your own custom domain.
+	- Application security with integrated Web Application Firewall (WAF).
+	- Redirect HTTP traffic to HTTPS with URL redirect.
+	- Custom forwarding path with URL rewrite.
+	- Native support of end-to-end IPv6 connectivity and HTTP/2 protocol.

+	_Azure Cache for Redis_ provides an in-memory data store based on the Redis software.
+Redis improves the performance and scalability of an application that uses on backend data stores heavily.
+It is able to process large volumes of application request by keeping frequently accessed data in the server memory that can be written to and read from quickly.
+Redis brings a critical low-latency and high-throughput data storage solution to modern applications.

+	Azure Content Delivery Network (CDN) offers two ways to control how your files are cached:
+	- _Caching rules_: You can use caching rules to set or modify default cache expiration behavior both globally and with custom conditions, such as a URL path and file extension.
+Azure CDN provides two types of caching rules:
+		- Global caching rules: You can set one global caching rule for each endpoint in your profile, which affects all requests to the endpoint.
+The global caching rule overrides any HTTP cache-directive headers, if set.
+		- Custom caching rules: You can set one or more custom caching rules for each endpoint in your profile.
+Custom caching rules match specific paths and file extensions, are processed in order, and override the global caching rule, if set.
+	- _Query string caching_: You can adjust how the Azure CDN treats caching for requests with query strings.
+If the file is not cacheable, the query string caching setting has no effect, based on caching rules and CDN default behaviors.

+	For global and custom caching rules, you can specify the following Caching behavior settings:
+	- _Bypass cache_: Do not cache and ignore origin-provided cache-directive headers.
+	- _Override_: Ignore origin-provided cache duration; use the provided cache duration instead.
+This will not override cache-control: no-cache.
+	- _Set if missing_: Honor origin-provided cache-directive headers, if they exist; otherwise, use the provided cache duration.

+	For global and custom caching rules, you can specify the cache expiration duration in days, hours, minutes, and seconds:
+	- For the Override and Set if missing Caching behavior settings, valid cache durations range between 0 seconds and 366 days.
+For a value of 0 seconds, the CDN caches the content, but must revalidate each request with the origin server.
+	- For the Bypass cache setting, the cache duration is automatically set to 0 seconds and cannot be changed.

+	For custom cache rules, two match conditions are available:
+	- _Path_: This condition matches the path of the URL, excluding the domain name, and supports the wildcard symbol (*).
+For example, /myfile.html, /my/folder/*, and /my/images/*.jpg.
+The maximum length is 260 characters.
+	- _Extension_: This condition matches the file extension of the requested file.
+You can provide a list of comma-separated file extensions to match.
+For example, .jpg, .mp3, or .png.
+The maximum number of extensions is 50 and the maximum number of characters per extension is 16.

+	_Azure Front Door_ delivers large files without a cap on file size.
+Front Door uses a technique called object chunking.
+When a large file is requested, Front Door retrieves smaller pieces of the file from the backend.
+After receiving a full or byte-range file request, the Front Door environment requests the file from the backend in chunks of 8 MB.
+After the chunk arrives at the Front Door environment, it's cached and immediately served to the user.
+Front Door then pre-fetches the next chunk in parallel.
+This pre-fetch ensures that the content stays one chunk ahead of the user, which reduces latency.
+This process continues until the entire file gets downloaded (if requested) or the client closes the connection.

+	_Front Door_ can dynamically compress content on the edge, resulting in a smaller and faster response time to your clients.
+In order for a file to be eligible for compression, caching must be enabled and the file must be of a MIME type to be eligible for compression.
+It support the following compression encodings: Gzip (GNU zip) and Brotli

+	With _Front Door_, you can control how files are cached for a web request that contains a query string:
+	- Ignore query strings: In this mode, Front Door passes the query strings from the requestor to the backend on the first request and caches the asset.
+All ensuing requests for the asset that are served from the Front Door environment ignore the query strings until the cached asset expires.
+	- Cache every unique URL: In this mode, each request with a unique URL, including the query string, is treated as a unique asset with its own cache.

+	If no Cache-Control is present, the default behavior is that _Front Door_ will cache the resource for X amount of time where X gets randomly picked between 1 to 3 days.
+The following order of headers is used to determine how long an item will be stored in our cache:
+	1. Cache-Control: s-maxage=<seconds>
+	2. Cache-Control: max-age=<seconds>
+	3. Expires: <http-date>

 ### Instrument solutions to support monitoring and logging